-Vision: The region will have abundant local agricultural opportunities to promote local food production for area markets, preserve rural community character, and foster a sense of community through agricultural events.
+Vision: The region will have abundant opportunities to promote sustainable local food production for area markets, preserve rural community character, and foster a sense of community through diverse agricultural businesses and events.

-Forest Resources
+• Forest Resources

-Vision: The region's forests will be effectively managed to ensure unfragmented wildlife habitat, a healthy environment, economic opportunity, recreation, and aesthetic identity.
+Vision: The region's forests will be effectively managed or conserved to ensure unfragmented wildlife habitat, a healthy environment, economic opportunity, recreation, and aesthetic identity.

-Mining and Extraction
+• Mining and Extraction

-Vision: The region will utilize its geologic resources responsibly, with all mining and extraction sites operating according to best management practices and being appropriately reclaimed and restored upon closure.
+Vision: The region will utilize its geologic resources responsibly, with all mining and extraction sites operated according to best management practices and appropriately reclaimed and restored upon closure.